shamafarabi/SandtanderCustomerTransaction/README.md

 * *train.csv* - the training set
 * *test.csv* - the test set.
 The task in this project is to predict the value of target column for the test set
 * *requirements.txt* - a list of packages used for this project
+* *train.csv* and *test.csv* can be downloaded from the [competition website.](https://www.kaggle.com/c/santander-customer-transaction-prediction/data)

 # 4. Solution Approach
 The problem is treated as a binary classification problem as the final goal is to determine whether a customer will make a transaction or not.
 After importing all the necessary packages for data pre-processing, visualization and modeling, the steps I followed to solve this problem are as below